andli/dadmin/README.md

 ## Features

+- 🎮 Player selector with auto-refresh
 - 🔍 Fuzzy search for items, effects and item enchantments
-- 🎮 Player selector with auto-refresh
-- 🧪 Give items or apply effects via dropdown
+- 🧪 Give items or apply effects
-- 🌍 Simple global command buttons
 - 🧭 Teleport players to other players or saved locations
-- ⭐ Give XP levels or points in one click
+- ⭐ Give XP levels or points

 ## Requirements